MarioTovarCalonge/IGRA_positive_analysis/README.md

 Once R and gcc are available, no explicit installation, or special hardware is needed.
 When running the master script as described below, C codes will be compiled as external libraries.
 If R packages are not installed, please install them manually.

 Please note that:
--Outputs and F_outputs should be uncompressed in order to provide the code the needed folder structure to save results.
+-Outputs should be uncompressed in order to provide the code the needed folder structure to save results.

 ##########################################################################################